rhasspy/piper/README.md

 ## Purpose

-Larynx is meant to sound good and run reasonably fast on the Raspberry Pi 4.
+Piper (formally Larynx 2) is meant to sound good and run reasonably fast on the Raspberry Pi 4.

 Voices are trained with [VITS](https://github.com/jaywalnut310/vits/) and exported to the [onnxruntime](https://onnxruntime.ai/).